 • Employer Requirements Under the FFRCA and CARES Act – Alliant Insurance Services’s webinar going over what employers need to know about complying with new federal legislation related to COVID-19.

 We know that COVID-19 is putting nonprofit leaders in a challenging position.
 That’s why we are keeping a list of resources that can help you get the support and information you need, as well as a space to share best practices for the unique problems this virus is presenting.

-We also urge you to review SeaChange Capital Partners’s resource, Tough Times Call for Tough Action: A Decision Framework for Nonprofit Leaders and Boards.
+• SeaChange Capital Partners’s resource, Tough Times Call for Tough Action: A Decision Framework for Nonprofit Leaders and Boards

 • Important information from BDO about tax-free qualified disaster payments to employees in connection with COVID-19.

 • Regional Enrichment Center FAQs for Families (March 20th)